bencheeorg/benchee/README.md

   "map.flatten" => fn -> list |> Enum.map(map_fun) |> List.flatten end})
 ```

-First configuration options are passed, the only options available so far are:
+First configuration options are passed:

 * `warmup` - the time in seconds for which a benchmark should be run without measuring times before real measurements start.
 This simulates a _"warm"_ running system.
 Defaults to 2.
 * `time` - the time in seconds for how long each individual benchmark should be run and measured.
 Defaults to 5.
 * `parallel` - each job will be executed in `parallel` number processes.
 Gives you more data in the same time, but also puts a load on the system interfering with benchmark results.
 For more on the pros and cons of parallel benchmarking [check the wiki](https://github.com/PragTob/benchee/wiki/Parallel-Benchmarking).
 Defaults to 1.
 * `formatters` - list of formatter function you'd like to run to output the benchmarking results of the suite when using `Benchee.run/2`.
 Functions need to accept one argument (which is the benchmarking suite with all data) and then use that to produce output.
 Used for plugins.
-Defaults to the builtin console formatter calling `Benche.Formatters.Console.output/1`.
+Defaults to the builtin console formatter calling `Benchee.Formatters.Console.output/1`.
 * `print`      - a map from atoms to `true` or `false` to configure if the output identified by the atom will be printed during the standard benchee benchmarking process.
 All options are enabled by default (true).
 Options are:
   * `:benchmarking`  - print when Benchee starts benchmarking a new job (Benchmarking name ..)
   * `:configuration` - a summary of configured benchmarking options including estimated total run time is printed before benchmarking starts
   * `:fast_warning` - warnings are displayed if functions are executed too fast leading to inaccurate measures
 * `console` - options for the built-in console formatter.
 Like the `print` options they are also enabled by default:
   * `:comparison` - if the comparison of the different benchmarking jobs (x times slower than) is shown
+  * `:unit_scaling` - how to scale the units of formatted values.
+One of `:best` (default), `:largest`, `:smallest`, `:none`)

 Running this script produces an output like: